 - Purpose: Different devices serve different purposes.
 Some are intended to ward off virtually any type of pest, whereas some ultrasonic devices are targeted for specific pests such as rodents, insects, birds, or deer.
 The type(s) of pests that the devices ward off can impact the price.

 - Features: Another factor affecting the price is the features of the device.
-For example, a device that is currently $60 on Amazon claims to reach 7,000 square feet.
-It also allows you to target specific rodents or switch up the high-frequency sounds to further confuse the pests.
+For example, the CLEANRTH CR008 Advanced is currently $60 on Amazon and claims to reach 7,000 square feet.
+It also allows you to target specific rodents or switch up high-frequency sounds to further confuse the critters.
 This device also comes with a one-year warranty.

 One of the cheaper ultrasonic pest control options on Amazon goes for $9.99 for a six-pack of devices.
 However, these only have an 800 to 900 square meter range and appear to be best suited for indoor use.
 You are also limited in their placement because they plug directly into electrical outlets (similar to a night light).